 Quartz movement

 Quartz uses a crystal whose frequency controls the accuracy of the movement.
-It is a battery-powered movement with very small deviations and minimal maintenance.
-The battery life depends on the type of use, usually around two years.
-When it runs out, simply replace the battery.
+It is a battery-powered machine with very small deviations and minimal maintenance.
+Battery life depends on usage, usually around two years.
+Once it runs out, simply replace the battery.

 Quartz – benefits: